Better Supply Chain Management Starts With E-procurement

 Those 12 people who had previously been bogged down by manually intensive tasks for procuring technology are now able to focus on bigger, higher-value projects for the company.

-But the e-commerce procurement process is much more than buying products.
-The automation that comes through e-commerce can ripple through the many layers of an organization to provide holistic optimization.
+But the e-procurement process is much more than buying products.
+The automation that comes through e-procurement can ripple through the many layers of an organization to provide holistic optimization.

-The efficiencies the hotel chain realized from the e-commerce platform were just the tip of the iceberg.
+The efficiencies the hotel chain realized from the e-procurement platform were just the tip of the iceberg.
 Moving to an e-procurement process with a single vendor also helped optimize configuration and deployment.